About Bolehill Farm Cottages

 Just over the road from Bolehill is Melbourne Farm which is where Fay grew up.

 Fay's parents Andrew and Joanna still live at Melbourne Farm running the family dairy farm.
 Despite the photo, Andrew doesn't normally farm in his suit (this is a photo from our wedding day - he couldn't resist a photo with these lovely ladies!).

 It is purely a dairy farm.
 They milk approximately 120 cows, twice a day.
 They rear all their own calves and have nearly 300 livestock in total on the farm.

 The farm has been in the family since Andrew's dad bought it in 1974, moving from the Ashbourne area.
 Jake works on the farm alongside Andrew who also lives on the farm with his family.

-Despite all of the trials and tribulations with dairy farming; they are proud dairy farmers who would not choose to do anything else.
+Despite all of the trials and tribulations associated with dairy farming; they are proud dairy farmers who would not choose to do anything else.

-Please wave if you seem them on or around the fields!
+Please wave if you see a red tractor on or around the fields!